Update: Travel and Coronavirus Notice

 Voyageur Outward Bound School courses finish with a Challenge Event that often involves a running component, and some groups do morning runs or day hikes.
 You can use your camp shoes for these events.
 For this reason, you’ll need sturdy running shoes NOT fashion or skateboarding type sneakers.

 Boots must have strong ankle support, a thick sturdy sole (almost rigid), and a durable outer layer to protect your feet from the many sharp hazards of the desert ground.
-Full leather boots are ideal for this part of your course.
+Full leather boots are ideal for this part of your course, but if you are buying boots last minute DO NOT get full leather boots- you will not have time to break them in.
 Trails are rough and rocky, and are often lined by sharp-spined plants.
 Because the desert floor is so rough and unforgiving, it is especially important that your boots provide strong ankle and foot protection.

 You should expect that these boots will serve you well for a long period after your course.